rng-guy/NFSMWBartender/APPENDIX.md

 * LeaderStrategy 5 spawns Cross by himself, while LeaderStrategy 7 spawns him with two henchmen.

-* You shouldn't use the replacement vehicles for Cross elsewhere in the game.
-Otherwise, these vehicles will block all LeaderStrategy spawns whenever they are present in a given pursuit.
+* You shouldn't use the replacement vehicles for Cross for any other cop in the game unless you also use Bartender's "Advanced" feature set.
+Otherwise, these vehicles interfere with LeaderStrategy spawns whenever they are present in a pursuit.

 * Bartender replaces vehicles that don't exist in the game with whatever the vanilla game uses.